SCP-SL-Nexus/SCPSL-Essentials/README.md

 Size

+Adminsonserver

 Commands requiring Overwatch permission:

 CheatCheck

 Cheatcheckpassed

-`Additional features in the Config plugin, GodmodeTutorial, autofftogle`
+`Additional features in the Config plugin, GodmodeTutorial, autofftogle, nottrigger and BCreport`

 `If you have an error when changing the class to the tutorial, check if you have Godmode enabled for the Tutorial in the plugin configs`